Lucas-mother3/alexis-dm/README.md

 - Void Linux

 ## Contributors
+- [@Lucas-mother3](https://github.com/Lucas-mother3): That's me, the creator of the script.

-- [@Damaj301damaj](https://github.com/Damaj301damaj-lol): Rewrite the script to case for much smaller file size and lines of code.
+- [@Damaj301damaj-lol](https://github.com/Damaj301damaj-lol): Rewrite the script to case for much smaller file size and lines of code.
 (60 sloc with rewrite vs 353 sloc without rewrite)

 ## License